-The cost of electricity in Hot Springs Village in 2019 was 10.2 cents for each kilowatt hour, down 1.0 percent from 2018.
+The cost of electricity in Hot Springs Village soared in the first half of 2020 to 12.5 cents for each kilowatt hour, up 14.6 percent from the same period last year.
+The rate was 10.2 cents for all of 2019.
 The costs with Entergy were for a home using a time-of-use savings plan and one enrolled in the utility's program allowing it to shut down service for brief periods in peak seasons.
-Costs are expected to rise in 2020 as credits created by federal tax cuts expire.
+Entergy said costs are rising in 2020 because credits created by federal tax cuts expired at the end of 2019.